MohanadTaha00/Team-Task-Management/README.md

 | POST    | `/api/users`              | admin         | Create a new user                     |
 | DELETE  | `/api/users/:id`          | admin         | Delete a user (cascades their tasks)  |

-## Security notes

-This project is intentionally small and classroom-friendly.
-Before deploying to the real internet you should:

-1. Set a strong `SESSION_SECRET` environment variable.
-2. Put the app behind HTTPS and set `cookie.secure = true` in `server.js`.
-3. Add rate-limiting on `/api/login`.